Chapter 1.20

 1.20.060 Hearing request.

-C. The person requesting the hearing shall be notified of the time and place set for the hearing at least ten days prior to the date of the hearing.
+D. Appellant shall be provided at least ten days’ notice of the time and place set for the hearing which shall be not more than sixty days from the date of filing the appeal.

 1.20.070 Advance deposit hardship waiver.

-A. Any person who intends to request a hearing to contest that there was a violation of the code or that he or she is the responsible party and who is financially unable to make the advance deposit of the fine as required in Section 1.20.060(A) may file a request for an advance deposit hardship waiver.
+A. Any person who intends to request a hearing to contest that there was a violation of the code or that he or she is the responsible party and who is financially unable to make the advance deposit of the fine as required in Section 1.20.060B may file a request for an advance deposit hardship waiver to be determined by the finance director.

-C. The requirement of depositing the full amount of the fine as described in Section 1.20.060(A) shall be stayed unless or until the director of finance makes a determination not to issue the advance deposit hardship waiver.
+C. The requirement of depositing the full amount of the fine as described in Section 1.20.060B shall be stayed unless or until the finance director makes a determination not to issue the advance deposit hardship waiver.

-D. The director may waive the requirement of an advance deposit set forth in Section 1.20.060(A) and issue the advance deposit hardship waiver only if the cited party submits to the director a sworn affidavit, together with any supporting documents or materials, demonstrating to the satisfaction of the director the person’s actual financial inability to deposit with the city the full amount of the fine in advance of the hearing.
+D. The finance director may waive the requirement of an advance deposit set forth in Section 1.20.060B and issue the advance deposit hardship waiver only if the cited party provides a sworn affidavit, together with any supporting documents or materials, demonstrating to the satisfaction of the director the person’s actual financial inability to deposit with the city the full amount of the fine in advance of the hearing.

-E. If the director determines not to issue an advance deposit hardship waiver, the person shall remit the deposit to the city within ten days of the date of that decision or thirty days from the date of the administrative citation, whichever is later.
+E. If the finance director determines not to issue an advance deposit hardship waiver, the person shall remit the deposit to the city within ten days of the date of that decision or thirty days from the date of the administrative citation, whichever is later.
+However, in no event may the appeal hearing take place until the deposit is remitted.

 1.20.080 Hearing officer.